Mehmed Sadık Bey

-Mehmet Sâdık Bey, also known as Miralay Sâdık, (1860–1941), was a soldier and politician in the late Ottoman Empire who became a fierce opponent of the Committee of Union of Progress.
+Mehmet Sâdık Bey, also known as Miralay Sâdık, (1860–1941), was a Turkish soldier and politician in the late Ottoman Empire.
+An original member of the Committee of Union of Progress, once he became disillusioned with the committee he went on to organize various opposition organizations.
+He was an original founder of the Freedom and Accord Party.
+Following the Turkish War of Independence he was included in the list of 150 personae non gratae.

 Early life

 He was born in Constantinople, in 1860.
 His father was the well-known religious scholar Filibeli Abdullah Efendi, a high ranking Islamic teacher.
 His family was originally from Bursa, but eventually moved to Filibe (Plovdiv).

 He graduated from the Military Academy in 1882 as a cavalry lieutenant, serving in Syria, Tripoli and Macedonia.

-In 1906, while he was a Miralay (colonel) and a cavalry regiment officer in Monastir, he joined the Committee of Union and Progress, upon the recommendation of Kâzım Karabekir.
+In 1906, while he was a Miralay (colonel) and a cavalry regiment officer in Monastir, he joined the Committee of Union and Progress upon the recommendation of Kâzım Karabekir.
 Sâdık ran a secret Unionist newspaper called Neyyir-i Hakikat, recruited many officers into the committee, and became head of the organization's Monastir branch.
 He participated in the Young Turk Revolution, having an essential role in the assassination of Shemsi Pasha, and sent telegrams to the capital from Monastir demanding the reinstatement of the constitution.